yoasyo25/career-development-curriculum/module_one/feedback_i.md

 * Actionable
 * Kind

 What does this look like in action?
+Generate some norms as a group.

 ### Example of Written Feedback

 > Thank you for your contributions, especially in styling of several of our pages in the last few days.
 The site presentation looks much better as a result.
 Thank you also for checking in with me before you began working on a new item.
 I know that you didn’t always feel strong with some of the more complex aspects of our project, and I think that may have caused you to communicate with me less.
 I feel like there were several times during the project where either you had a missing DB migration or merge conflicts due to working off a branch with a head far behind our current dev_branch.
 I would suggest that you communicate with your future pairs more often to help avoid these issues.
 Committing and submitting PR's more often, even if it means smaller steps, would also help resolve merge conflicts along the way rather than letting them build into massive problems that take away from project time.
 In the last two days of the project, I feel like your contributions improved tremendously, and I very much appreciated the work you did.

+What do you notice about this feedback?
+What's working well?
+What would you change?

 ### You Do: Work Time (10 mins)
 Write out your feedback for your project partner